OpenDiS/OpenDiS/doc/installation/download.md

 ### Download OpenDiS and obtain submodules separately

-Alternatively, you can use the following commands to achieve the same.
+Alternatively, you can use the following commands to achieve the same result.
 ```bash
 mkdir -p ${OPENDIS_DIR}
 git clone https://gitlab.com/micronano/OpenDiS.git ${OPENDIS_DIR}